Friday, 5 June 2026

 Common Treatment Options

 Your doctor may prescribe you different medications for your specific symptoms, including sleep aids, pain relievers, antidepressants, and muscle relaxers.
-Many people who are diagnosed with fibromyalgia are also told to engage in regular exercises such as yoga or tai chi that is low-impact and of a moderate intensity.
+Many people who are diagnosed with fibromyalgia are also told to engage in regular exercises such as yoga or tai chi that are low-impact and of a moderate intensity.
 You may also benefit from seeing a counselor to help you deal with the emotional issues that you are facing because of your fibromyalgia.

 Alternative Treatments